mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

-you have the organization and the boundaries and how you structure and the design, your organization will reflect in the architecture of the system, which also shows that somehow it's living with the organization,growing and, you know, Aging and getting to a legacy when the, also the structures of the organization change.
+you have the organization and the boundaries and how you structure and the design, your organization will reflect in the architecture of the system, which also shows that somehow it's living with the organization,growing and, you know, Aging and getting to a legacy when the structures of the organization change.
 And it probably it's even harder to change the code per se, when you're changing the organization.
 Right.
 So people change organizations all the time.
 They're